matthewhirschey/ddh.org/Updates.md

 You can now delete the ddh directory from the slurm cluster.

 ## Deploy Data
-To deploy the files requires access to the openshift okd console.
+Data is deployed into an OpenShift volume from a DukeDS project by running a job.
+There is an OpenShift Template to simplify creating these jobs for new releases.

+From the `OpenShift Web Console` where the project is deployed do the following:
-Make sure you are on the `depmap` project.
+- Make sure you have the `depmap` project selected.
 - Click `Add to Project v` in the top right corner of the screen.
 - Choose `Select from Project`
 - Select the `download-job-template`, Click `Next`, and Click `Next` again.